jacobsbullock/Bib-Lang-Colorizer/readme.txt

 The purpose of this project is to create a simple interface for the colorization of vowels in text strings to be copy and pasted into other programs.

-The project is slated to be written in Python with a simple browser based interface.
+The project is slated to be written in Python with a simple browser based interface written in HTML.